J0K3RS-L4UGH/Hackers-Toolbox/README.md

 4. To run, paste ```python3 HackersToolbox.py``` into the CLI
 5. reccomended- add ```python3 ~/Hackers-Toolbox/HackersToolbox.py``` to your shells config file

-This is Linux only, but I am planning on making it usable on Windows
+This is Debian Linux only.